Jalbanese1441/Python-Network-Library/README.md

 # Python Network Command Library
  Network is a python library that contains a bunch of network related functions.
-It does not have and dependencies other then access to CMD.
+It does not have any dependencies other then access to CMD.
 This Library contains mostly WiFi related functions.

 ## Documentation